Tuwaiq-Data-Science-Bootcamp-V2/Markdown-Lab1/README.md

 ## Requirements:
 - Heading style.
-    - H1 for “Data Science”.
-    - H2 for "What is Data Science?”.
-    - H3 for “Data Types”.
-- Bold style for “Data Science” Defnition.
-- Italic style for “multidisciplinary field “.
-- Image style for “DS.png” and resize the image to width="400" and height="400".

 - Unordered List for Data Types.
 - Link style for the following link “https://en.wikipedia.org/wiki/Data_science”.
 - Table style for Data Types.